mr-c/test-cwlexec/README.md

-This repository documents testing various version and configurations of IBM Spectrum LSF and their Common Workflow Language exectutor (CWLEXEC) against the CWL v1.0 conformance tests.
+This repository documents testing various version and configurations of IBM Spectrum LSF and their Common Workflow Language executor (CWLEXEC) against the CWL v1.0 conformance tests.

 IBM Spectrum LSF Community Edition 10.1
 ---------------------------------------
-This edition of LSF does not include the LSF Docker for workloads feature.
+This edition of LSF does not include the LSF Docker for workloads feature, but cwlexec and bsub users are able to call docker directly (if available)

 It is limited to single or dual-socket processor hosts; so a VM (or real machine) with only one or two CPU sockets is supported.